 - Tap “Click here to show the chart.”
 Astrodienst can show up to 10 additional points in a chart at a time.
 To look at more, click on “Back to the chart selection” at the top of your newly displayed chart—that way, your previous selections will be retained and you won’t have to enter them again.

-I’ll explore specific asteroids to look for in future posts, but a great place to start is with the names or closest approximation of the names of family, partners, good friends—even exes, if you’d like possible insight into why it didn’t work.
+I’ll explore specific asteroids in future posts, but a great place to start is with the names or closest approximation of the names of family, partners, good friends—even exes, if you’d like possible insight into why it didn’t work.